MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 43200 (seconds) or less that the minimum allowed60(seconds).
 Choose an idle time out value that is within the allowed range and try again.
 ```

+The third command disconnects the ITTask session in the $s variable.
+The command fails because the idle timeout value of the session exceeds the **MaxIdleTimeoutMs** quota in the session configuration.
+Because the idle timeout is not used until the session is disconnected, this violation can go undetected while the session is in use.

+#### View the Session Configuration properties

 The fourth command uses the Invoke-Command cmdlet to run a Get-PSSessionConfiguration command for the Microsoft.PowerShell session configuration on the Server01 computer.
 The command uses the Format-List cmdlet to display all properties of the session configuration in a list.The output shows that the  **MaxIdleTimeoutMS** property, which establishes the maximum permitted **IdleTimeout** value for sessions that use the session configuration, is 43200000 milliseconds (12 hours).